Relying On the Network Is A High-Risk Consulting Growth Strategy

 Nurturing a business network requires structurally sharing new trends, learnings, and social proof to build trust in the specific area of expertise.

 The most important goal of all: to bring the network 'into the system' and structurally nurture them.

 For more than a decade, I've been sending regular updates to my network to keep them in the loop on the latest trends, new case studies (=social proof), my brand-new learnings, etc.

-I've always done so in a structural way via mailings and via newsletters sent out to my subscribers (read: to my 'in-the-system' network and relationships).
+I've always done so in a structured way via mailings and newsletters sent out to my subscribers (read: to my 'in-the-system' network and relationships).

-In my training programs, I teach consultants to strive to move the network/relationships from a 70-80% non-systemized audience to a 70-80% systemized audience.
+I strongly recommend that consultancies strive to move the network/relationships from a 70-80% non-systemized audience to a 70-80% systemized audience.
 A big shift, a new mindset.

 I've always been obsessed with 'getting them into the system' in order to be able to nurture them in a scalable way.

-This is how every consultant should treat networks & relationships!
+This is how every consultancy should treat networks and relationships!

 “Data is king!” – an overused but 100% true saying.

-A network can’t be systematically assessed from a data point.
-What are the metrics that you would even use to evaluate the effectiveness of your business development within the relationships-only framework?
+A business network can’t be systematically assessed from a data point.
+What are the metrics to evaluate the effectiveness of a firm's or its leaders' business development within the relationships-only framework?